mburr9/Restaurant-Reviews/README.md

 # Front End Nanodegree Project
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview:

-For the **Restaurant Reviews** projects, I will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, I will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+For the **Restaurant Reviews** project, I will convert a static webpage to a mobile-ready web application.
+I will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 I will also add a service worker to begin the process of creating a seamless offline experience for my users.

 ### Viewing the App